SuminChhetri/portfolio/README.md

 # portfolio
- This is my protfolio assignment made using express.
-This is my first web application development assignement.
+ This is my portfolio assignment made using express.
+This is my first web application development assignment.